Innowing-robotics-interns/llmbot2_ws/src/sem_map/README.md

 sem_map_service_yolo_lseg
 sem_map_service_yw_lseg
 ```
+each corresponding with a different model
-(I tried writing it in one launch file and set the model as parameter, but the guide in ROS official website didn't work, if you are later interns you could try fixing it)
+(I tried writing it in one launch file and set the model as parameter, but the guide in ROS official website didn't work, if you are later interns you could try fixing this)

 If you are using https://github.com/BillieGuo/HKU-2425FYP-RobotHelper